-

 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-The Youth Academy is offering a series of one-week summer courses (Monday to Friday) for primary and secondary school students.
+The Youth Academy is offering Autumn courses for high-ability primary and secondary school students.

 Dates and Times